MartinHodges/spring-boot-k8s-template/README.md

 ```
 exit
 ```
-Go to the next instance:
+***If you installed the HA configuration, you need to unseal the other 2 instances.***  Go to the next instance:
 ```
 kubectl exec -it vault-1 -n vault -- sh
 vault operator raft join http://vault-active:8200